captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 Yay!
 ---
-People are always wishing
+That's it.
+That's the preamble.
 ---
-they had told someone
+Now I will read The List.
 ---
-something before they.
----
-Miss the opportunity
----
-to tell them those things
----
-and so I am telling you these things.
----
-Whether you like it or not.
----
-Because.
----
-I.
----
-Get to do that.
----
-## PETER:
-So...
----
-That was the preamble.
----
-Now I’m going to read the
-list.
----
 Twenty Things I Love
 ---
 about my friend Lissette Marie Esposito.
 ---
 One.
 ---
-Her spot on imitation
+Her spot on impression of Cher singing
 ---
-of Al Pacino.
+template: song
+Turn back time
 ---
 Two.
 ---
-Her ridiculously in depth
+Her ridiculously in depth borderline
 ---
-knowledge of 90’s music
+savant knowledge of all music.
 ---
-all genres.
+All genres.
 ---
-Two A.
+All Eras.
 ---
-The fact that she
----
-still makes mix tape cassettes
----
-and gives them to people as gifts.
----
 Three.
 ---
-The way she calls me
----
-on my bullshit
+How she calls me on my bullshit
 ---
 in a way that nobody else does.
 ---